Epitech-Lyon/epitech-lyon.github.io/_posts/2022-03-01-keyholder.md

 ### Friday

 The theme was revealed and we went through the ideation process.
-Each one of us gave one or more idea that we discussed together.
+Each one of us gave one or more ideas that we discussed together.
 Some were great, some were terrible - for the sake of your minds, I won't expose them in this post.

 Due to our past experiences, we were careful to fully lay out what the game was going to be.
-Everyone had to know exactly what the game was about and what they had to do, because we've had problems in past jams where some members of the team didn't fully understand what they needed to do, so they did nothing !
-When choosing the kind of game to develop, it's important to keep in mind that you only have the weekend to do it.
+Everyone had to know exactly what the game was about and what they had to do, because we've had problems in past jams where some members of the team didn't fully understand what they needed to do, so they did nothing!
+When choosing the kind of game to develop, it's important to keep in mind that you only have a weekend to do it.
 A common mistake is being too ambitious.

-In the evening, we began the development on a twin-stick top-down shooter where the player is carrying a key that enemies want to steal from him.
+In the evening, we began the development on a twin-stick top-down shooter where the player is carrying a key that enemies want to steal.
 When the player doesn't have the key, it slowly dies down.
-The goal is to prevent the key from breaking until the door is open.
+The goal is to prevent the key from breaking until the door opens.

 Our principal inspiration was Yoshi's Island, in which Yoshi has to protect Baby Mario.

 ### Saturday

 The core part of the game was made in Saturday.
 From the beginning, we cared **a lot** about the atmosphere of the game.
-We planned for the game to take place in some sort of a temple.
+We planned for the game to take place in some sort of temple.
 That's why one of the first things we focused on was the lighting.

 ![Keyholder on Saturday afternoon]({{ site.baseurl }}/assets/images/keyholder/z8ev36d.jpg)
 <small> Fig 1. </small>